fc883388/re2-wiki/Install.md

 Mail [re2-dev](http://groups.google.com/group/re2-dev) with problems.

 RE2's native language is C++.<br />
-An Inferno wrapper is at http://code.google.com/p/inferno-re2/.<br />
+An Erlang wrapper is at https://github.com/tuncer/re2/.<br />
-A Python wrapper is at http://github.com/facebook/pyre2/.<br />
+An Inferno wrapper is at https://github.com/powerman/inferno-re2/.<br />
-A Ruby wrapper is at http://github.com/axic/rre2/.<br />
+A Python wrapper is at https://github.com/facebook/pyre2/.<br />
-An Erlang wrapper is at http://github.com/tuncer/re2/.<br />
+A Ruby wrapper is at https://github.com/axic/rre2/.<br />
 A Perl wrapper is at http://search.cpan.org/~dgl/re-engine-RE2-0.05/lib/re/engine/RE2.pm.<br />
-An Eiffel wrapper is at http://sourceforge.net/projects/eiffelre2/<br />
+An Eiffel wrapper is at http://sourceforge.net/projects/eiffelre2/.<br />